WISPedia -- the WISPs Encyclopedia: Spin-1/2

-\purpose{The purpose is to give mass to the \ac{SM} neutrinos.
-Possibly, they can contribute to explaining the \ac{DM} abundance.} \modelling{The model includes new fermions sterile under the \ac{SM} gauge group, typically dubbed as ``right-handed" or ``sterile" neutrinos.
-The landscape of sterile neutrino models is very vast, both in mass scales and Lagrangians.} \paper{Seesaw constructions were first proposed in Refs.~\cite{Minkowski:1977sc,Gell-Mann:1979vob,Yanagida:1979as,Mohapatra:1979ia}.
-The framework labelled $\nu$MSM, attempting to explain \ac{DM} and baryogenesis via the addition of three right-handed neutrinos, was proposed in Refs.~\cite{Asaka:2005pn,Asaka:2005an}.} \useful{An overview of the topic can be found in Refs.~\cite{Drewes:2013gca,Drewes:2016upu,Boyarsky:2018tvu}.} \bounds{General constraints from global fits on $eV$ sterile neutrinos can be found in Refs.~\cite{Dentler:2018sju,Diaz:2019fwt,Boser:2019rta,Hagstotz:2020ukm,Hardin:2022muu}.
+\useful{An overview of the topic can be found in Refs.~\cite{Drewes:2013gca,Drewes:2016upu,Boyarsky:2018tvu}.} \bounds{General constraints from global fits on $eV$ sterile neutrinos can be found in Refs.~\cite{Dentler:2018sju,Diaz:2019fwt,Boser:2019rta,Hagstotz:2020ukm,Hardin:2022muu}.
 For the sterile \ac{DM} with a mass in the keV range~\cite{Blennow:2023mqx}, there exist strong constraints from $X$-ray and $\gamma$-ray observations, as well as from small-scale structure formation.
-More massive candidates have been considered astrophysical sites~\cite{Albertus_2015} showing a potential large impact on supernovae rates~\cite{Rembiasz_2018}.
+More massive candidates have been considered astrophysical sites~\cite{Albertus:2015xra} showing a potentially large impact on supernovae rates~\cite{Rembiasz:2018lok}.
 In addition, the Tremaine--Gunn bound~\cite{Tremaine:1979we,Boyarsky:2008ju} provides a model-independent lower limit on the \ac{DM} mass.
-Further constraints on heavy sterile neutrinos from unitarity violation of the PMNS can be found in Ref.~\cite{Blennow:2023mqx}.} \comments{Currently, at least two right-handed neutrinos are needed to explain neutrino oscillations. {The minimal thermal production via the Dodelson–Widrow mechanism~\cite{Dodelson:1993je} is in tension with the current limits~\cite{Boyarsky:2018tvu}.
+Further constraints on heavy sterile neutrinos from unitarity violation of the PMNS can be found in Ref.~\cite{Blennow:2023mqx}.
+See also {Ref.~\cite{Hernandez:2022ivz} for bounds coming from observable leptogenesis and Ref.~\cite{Drewes:2021nqr} for the limits for the ARS and resonant Leptogenesis mechanisms.} } \comments{Currently, at least two right-handed neutrinos are needed to explain neutrino oscillations. {The minimal thermal production via the Dodelson–Widrow mechanism~\cite{Dodelson:1993je} is in tension with the current limits~\cite{Boyarsky:2018tvu}.
 New mechanisms have been proposed for sterile neutrino \ac{DM}, such as production from a large lepton asymmetry~\cite{Shi:1998km}, inflaton decay~\cite{Bezrukov:2014nza,Moroi:2020has}.
 Some scenarios even allow \ac{DM} itself to be responsible for neutrino oscillations.}}